CALewis1955/Philly-Crime-Incidents/README.md

 ## Setup

   The setup guide from the Zoomcamp for installing Spark can be found here:  https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/05-batch/setup/linux.md.
 The setup guide from the Zoomcamp for installing PySpark can be found here:  https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/05-batch/setup/pyspark.md.
+The setup guide from the Zoomcamp for Mage can be found here:  https://github.com/mage-ai/mage-zoomcamp/blob/master/README.md.